Shigeaki-Kanatani/Probe_Design_ver2/README.md

 ![Open main code](images/Open_main_code.png)

-4. In the command window, assign the input and output files The input file is the final folder structure created above.
-This should be assigned to the variable FASTA_dir like this `FASTA_dir = ('file_path')`
+4. In the command window, assign the input and output files

+The input file is the final folder structure created above.
+This should be assigned to the variable FASTA_dir like this `FASTA_dir = 'file_path'; % Replace 'file_path' with the actual path`

 The output file is the file you want the results to be stored in.
-This should be created on your desktop, and assigned to the variable out_dir like this `out_dir = ('file_path')`
+This should be created on your desktop, and assigned to the variable out_dir like this `out_dir = 'file_path'; % Replace 'file_path' with the actual path`

 Ensure the variables are correctly assigned by checking the workspace.